Divi/AjaxLoginBundle/README.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.x.
-Tested with all branches, including `2.4` branch.
+This version of the bundle requires Symfony `2.0` or `2.1` on this branch.
+If you have Symfony > 2.1, please switch to the `master` branch.

 ## Installation